jeremydaly/serverless-mysql/README.md

 ### A module for managing MySQL connections at *serverless* scale.

-Serverless MySQL is a wrapper for Doug Wilson's amazing **[mysql](https://github.com/mysqljs/mysql)** Node.js module.
-Normally, using the `mysql` module with Node apps would be just fine.
+Serverless MySQL is a wrapper for Doug Wilson's amazing **[mysql2](https://github.com/mysqljs/mysql2)** Node.js module.
+Normally, using the `mysql2` module with Node apps would be just fine.
 However, serverless functions (like AWS Lambda, Google Cloud Functions, and Azure Functions) scale almost infinitely by creating separate instances for each concurrent user.
 This is a **MAJOR PROBLEM** for RDBS solutions like MySQL, because available connections can be quickly maxed out by competing functions.
 Not anymore. 😀

-Serverless MySQL adds a connection management component to the `mysql` module that is designed specifically for use with serverless applications.
+Serverless MySQL adds a connection management component to the `mysql2` module that is designed specifically for use with serverless applications.
 This module constantly monitors the number of connections being utilized, and then based on your settings, manages those connections to allow thousands of concurrent executions to share them.
 It will clean up zombies, enforce connection limits per user, and retry connections using trusted backoff algorithms.

-In addition, Serverless MySQL also adds modern `async/await` support to the `mysql` module, eliminating callback hell or the need to wrap calls in promises.
+In addition, Serverless MySQL also adds modern `async/await` support to the `mysql2` module, eliminating callback hell or the need to wrap calls in promises.
 It also dramatically simplifies **transactions**, giving you a simple and consistent pattern to handle common workflows.

 **NOTE:** This module *should* work with any standards-based MySQL server.
 It has been tested with AWS's RDS MySQL, Aurora MySQL, and Aurora Serverless.